takezoux2/sbt-profile-plugin/README.md

-# This plugin still be alpha version.There remains many bugs.
+# This plugin still be alpha version.Many bugs remains .

 # pom-gen-plugin